tim-seoss/certbot-dns-asd/README.md

 License
 -------

-This software is Copyright 2018, 2019 by SEOSS Ltd, and offered under the GNU General Public License, see the file `LICENSE` (which you should have recieved with this software) for more information.
+This software is Copyright 2018 to 2023 by SEOSS Ltd, and offered under the GNU General Public License version 3, see the file `LICENSE` (which you should have recieved with this software) for more information.

 Upgrading From v0.0.1
 ---------------------